tecladocode/web-dev-bootcamp/curriculum/section04/lectures/07_css_units/README.md

 `em` and `rem` are units you've likely never encountered before, but you're going to be getting very familiar with them when working with CSS.
 They're the most common unit types I personally use.

 The term "em" comes from typography, and historically it was the width of an uppercase "M" character.
-However, this was really more of an accident, as "M" character was traditionally the same width as the the point size of the font.
+However, this was really more of an accident, as "M" character was traditionally the same width as the point size of the font.
 This is generally no longer the case.

 In modern typography, an em is defined as being the same as the point size of the font, and the same is true in CSS.
 This also translates to pixels, so if we have a font size of `16px`, then `1em` is `16px`.